loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     the address subtracted with the stack's size.
   - All expected arguments exist on the stack.
   - All arguments are properly aligned.
+  - The bottom of the stack contains the start pointer of the stack.
 ]

 At any given moment only one stack is in use, which means that while